AkiiPanicker/Ser1/README.md

 Oh before that go to Google AI Studio.
 Generate an API token.
 Create an .env file on VS code if you are using and paste the token in a way I am showing below:

-GOOGLE_API_KEY = "You Generated Key"  (PS as this is in a .env virtual environment file no need to put in apostophe commans just type normally)
+GOOGLE_API_KEY = "Your Generated Key"  (PS as this is in a .env virtual environment file no need to put in apostophe commans just type normally)

+and then you need to connect to a postgresql server and replace the links with your databse link

 After that you can run app.py hopefully ??